imagej/imagej.github.io/_pages/develop/netbeans.md

 #### Install NetBeans

-Download and install NetBeans from the [NetBeans web site](http://netbeans.org/downloads/).
+Download and install NetBeans from the [NetBeans website](http://netbeans.org/downloads/).
 Any bundle that includes Java SE should be fine.

 ### Setting up NetBeans on macOS

 #### Install NetBeans

-Download and install NetBeans from the [NetBeans web site](http://netbeans.org/downloads/).
+Download and install NetBeans from the [NetBeans website](http://netbeans.org/downloads/).
 Any bundle that includes Java SE should be fine.

 ### Setting up NetBeans on Linux